nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 The FA2 contract storage MUST have a `big_map` with a key type `token_id` and value type `token_metadata`.
-This `big_map` MUST be annotated as `%token_metadata` and can be at any position withing the storage.
+This `big_map` MUST be annotated as `%token_metadata` and can be at any position within the storage.

 ##### `token_metadata` Entry Point